evgesha9400/yahoo_scraper/README.md

 Considerations:

 1. Scrape purely with regex for better performance (Arguably at the cost of readability, maintainability and extensibility) get_rate_regex method is available in the scraper.py module.
+Tests also available inside test_yahoo_scraper.py module.
 2. Write a deployment script (CDK for AWS services)